 Find a quiet time and place.
 A big part of preparing the conversation is finding the right setting.
 Try and pick a time when there are no distractions.
 After school, or on a weekend morning is ideal because this is when your child is most attentive.
 You want to make sure they take you seriously and listen to you carefully.

 Use simple language and tools.
-Don’t assume your child has the same vocabulary or world-view as you do.
+Don’t assume your child has the same vocabulary or worldview as you do.
 Avoid jargon and technical language: there’s no need to get into the specifics of In-Vitro Fertilization or the causes of infertility.
 Just explain the process using simple terms such as “pregnancy,” “baby,” and “mommy.”
 Again, use the examples set by children’s books to convey an easy-to-understand message.

 To learn more about discussing surrogacy with your loved ones, check out our previous post: Sharing Your Gestational Surrogacy Journey with your Children.
+We also explain why the conversation is so important in the post Talking To Your Child About Egg Donation.